 Disability Language Style Guide: The National Center on Disability and Journalism at Arizona State University has developed astyle guide which covers almost 200 words and terms commonly used when referring to disability, most of which are not covered in The Associated Press style guide.
 (Also available in Spanish

-Department of Veterans Affairs (VA), Veteran Readiness and Employment (VR&E) - partnering with Disability:IN GKC, This service helps employers across the country fill workforce needs with trained, educated and experienced veterans with disabilities.
-It provides recruitment assistance based on employers’ specific qualification requirements, and candidates are skilled and pre-screened.
+Department of Veterans Affairs (VA), Veteran Readiness and Employment (VR&E) - partnering with Center for Disability Inclusion.
+This service helps employers across the country fill workforce needs with trained, educated and experienced veterans with disabilities.
 Click the hyperlink to access Employment Coordinators for assistance with finding candidates. located at VA Regional Offices nationwide.

 EARN Fact Sheet on hiring, retaining and advancing people with disabilities